jmalukaite/ThirdProject/README.md

 # V.02
-This is the updated version on *V.01 realization using vectors*.
+This is the updated version on V.01 realization using vectors.

 ###### What is new
 - Firstly, an option for the user to choose whether they want to input information of a student by themselves in the console or to read the information from a file.
 If the user chooses to read information from a txt file, a function **NuskaitymasIsFailo** is called.
 In this function data is read using fstream.